CrossR/vim-code-notes/README.md

  - Index file, to contain the full table of contents of the notes.
  - Move command, for when `repo/a/b/c.cpp` moves to `repo/d/e/c.cpp`, relocate or link files.
- - Sign column/lightline etc support (i.e. anyway of saying "A notes file exists for this").
-     - Could be useful to include specific versions of this...
  - More complex templates for notes files.
  - Parsing of certain sections for certain things.
 I.e. a `# TODO` section.
     -  That could be parsed out to be apart of the lightline support.